Communitism is an open community of creative professionals exploring practices of commoning at Kerameikou 28 in Metaxourgeio.

 Art is the methodology to invite people used to acting as individuals to become active citizens through coming together around common practices.

 Communitism is based on sharing spaces, means of production, competences and time, through practices of cooperation, solidarity and mutualism.

-Inspired by civic use principles Communitism grants accessibility, usability, fairness, inclusiveness and common decision making process in the use and care of spaces.
+Inspired by civic use principles, Communitism grants accessibility, usability, fairness, inclusiveness and a common decision-making process in the use and care of spaces.

-Communitism recognises itself in the rejection of any form of fascism, racism, sexism, homophobia, ageism through active policies of inclusion and respect to singularities, rejecting fear as a way of approaching reality, through implementing practices of love.
+Communitism rejects all forms of fascism, racism, sexism, homophobia and ageism through active policies of inclusion and respect to singularities.
+We reject fear as a way of approaching reality through implementing practices of love.

 Communitism is a space for open discussion between all involved parties and catalyses the balancing of responsible business with social action.

 Communiteam Members actively engage and assume responsibilities towards Communitism, collaborate through sharing competencies and time, regularly attend the Communiteam Meeting and contribute to the decision-making process.